 Qualifier at Wembley

-*ITV showed highlights at 10:40-11:45pm (except in Scotland).
+*ITV showed highlights at 10:40-11:45pm (except in Scotland) introduced by Brian Moore from the commentary box.
 The Revie honeymoon period quickly came to an end as England were jeered off the field with chants of "What a load of rubbish!".
 Terry Cooper, on his return to the International scene after an absence of 3 years, was taken off with a leg injury after 23 minutes and wouldn't play for England again.
 Portugal employed negative time-wasting tactics and back passes whilst England - now without Cooper to exploit space on the flanks - persisted in charging after high balls forward without success.
 Revie had no excuses; "We didn't play at all.
 It was a bad performance.
 We didn't deserve anything more than a draw."
 Sadly this was Frank Worthington's 8th and final appearance for England.

 Wed 20/Nov/1974 Scotland 1 (Bremner)